moithepro/Ambilight-ws2812b-with-remote-control/README.md

   The same .NET Application also checks for the Arduino Serial Port data and sends various keystrokes to the PC.

 ## Controlling the LEDs with a remote control.
-pressing The "ON" button on the LED remote controls enables only the remote control to control the led.\
+Pressing The "ON" button on the LED remote controls enables only the remote control to control the led.\
 Controls include brightness control and color setting.

+## Supporting me:
+The best way you can support me is by checking for bugs and suggesting new features.

 ## Photos
 ![IMG_20211016_213444](https://user-images.githubusercontent.com/52801196/142470433-9fb1de0c-5dad-4057-ae4c-f377d217943b.jpg)